jimmieego/reading-notes/CSS/CSS-in-Depth.md

 `position: fixed`: position the element arbitrarily within the viewport.

 `top`, `right`, `bottom`, and `left`: specify how far the fixed element should be from each edge of the browser viewport.

+A fixed element is removed from the document flow.
+It no longer affects the position of other elements on the page.
+To make sure other content doesn't flow behind a fixed element, try adding a margin to the fixed element.

+### Absolute positioning

+Absolute positioning is based on the closest positioned ancester element.
+As with a fixed element, the properties `top`, `right`, `bottom`, and `left` place the edges of the element within its containing block.